sixtytwosecond/Airline_On-Time_Arrivals/README.md

 SECURITY_DELAY:     It is directly related to DEP_DELAY LATE_AIRCRAFT_DELAY:It is directly related to DEP_DELAY
 ```
-Flight schedules which are cancelled are filtered out and any cell without value will be filled with 0
+Only completed flight journy will be included so cancelled flight schedules are filtered out.
+Also any cell without a value will be filled with 0.

 # Process
-We run Random Forest and Logistic Regression and compare their performance.
+In this case we will use Random Forest and Logistic Regression for the modal and then compare their performance.

-And then we find out the correlation between
+Then we will find out the correlation between
 ```
 ARR_DELAY
 ```